moonymango/enmovito/memory-bank/progress.md

 ## Current Status

 Enmovito is now in a fully functional state with core features implemented and recent bugs fixed.
-The application successfully loads engine data logs, visualizes parameters in both time series and XY plots, and provides an intuitive interface for data exploration with improved parameter filtering, plot management, and visualization capabilities.
+The application successfully loads engine data logs, visualizes parameters and provides an intuitive interface for data exploration with improved parameter filtering, plot management, and visualization capabilities.
 Recent additions include dark theme support, resizable plots, unified X-axis parameter selection, and a standalone executable package.

 ### Development Status: Beta